puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 <div class = "lvm-task-number"><p>Task 14:</p></div>

 With that taken care of, your Puppet agent is authorized to make catalog requests.

 ## Triggering a Puppet run

 As noted above, the default for the Puppet agent service is to initiate a Puppet run every thirty minutes.
-Because it would be hard to demonstrate much with these scheduled background runs we have disabled the Puppet agent service on your agent node.
+Because it would be hard to demonstrate Puppet clearly with these scheduled background runs we've disabled the Puppet agent service on your agent node.
 Instead, you can use the `puppet agent -t` command to trigger a run manually.

-Go ahead and reconnect to your agent node:
+Go ahead and connect to your agent node:

     ssh learning@hello.puppet.vm

 Trigger an agent run.
-Now that the agent's certificate is signed, it will be able to receive a catalog from the Puppet master.
+Now that the agent's certificate is signed, it will receive a catalog from the Puppet master.

     sudo puppet agent -t

 While you haven't yet told Puppet to manage any resources on the system, you'll see a lot of text scroll by.
 Most of what you see is a process is called [pluginsync].
-During pluginsync, any extensions installed on the master (such as custom facts, resource types, or providers) are passed to the Puppet agent before the Puppet run continues.
+During pluginsync, any extensions installed on the master (such as custom facts, resource types, or providers) are synced to the Puppet agent before the Puppet run continues.
+This ensures that the agent has all the tools it needs to correctly apply the catalog.

-This pluginsync process adds a lot of clutter, but we're concerned with three lines that look like the following.
+This pluginsync process adds a lot of clutter, but we'll focus on three lines that look like the following.

 ```
 Info: Loading facts